daaronr/eamt_gitbook_public/README.md

 * Effective Giving Collaboration and Summit
 * _More to be added here_

-### We believe this is the first organized collaboration of its kind.
+### We believe the EA Market Testing team is the first organized collaboration of its kind.
 We aim to:

 * Coalesce our understanding and evidence on barriers and facilitators of effective altruism, effective giving, and effective action
 * Run a broad set of high-powered trials (large samples, high-stake real-world contexts, substantial differences between conditions)&#x20;